0xC0000054/sc4-more-building-styles/README.md

 Industrial buildings are only marked as historical if industrial building styles are enabled for that building type.
 This check box uses the reserved id value `0x9476D8DA`.

+### Auto-Growify Check Box

+The DLL supports an optional check box that will automatically convert plopped growables to use a growable zone type.
+The growified lots will be marked as historical based on the value of the Auto-Historical check box described above.
+This check box uses the reserved id value `0xB510A368`.

 ## Cheat Codes

 The plugin provides the following cheat codes: